-As one of Atlanta’s largest and most notable personal injury law firms, we have seen an increase in bicycle accidents, as more and more serious and recreational bicyclists are sharing the road with cars and trucks.
+As one of Atlanta’s largest personal injury law firms, we have seen increased bicycle accidents as more serious and recreational bicyclists share the road with cars and trucks.
 We understand your pain, and your well-being is crucial to us whether you are injured in a car or a bike.

-The Atlanta bicycle accident attorneys at John Foy & Associates are available to talk to you 24/7, every day of the year, including Christmas.
-Give us a call or contact us online for your FREE initial consultation.
+The bicycle accident attorneys in Atlanta at John Foy & Associates are available to talk to you 24/7, every day of the year, including Christmas.
+So call or contact us online for your FREE initial consultation.